mkesicki/sfdc-import-electron/README.md

 - Save and load mapping

 - Add user's a chance to change mind during mapping of fields (delete selected mapping)
-- Set Batch size correctly related to number of child objects